 Musicals may require partial subtitling, or special talent - musicians & singers - for dubbing.

 It is a similar, though more economical process than dubbing.
-It may be seen mostly on documentaries and newscasts.
+It may be seen mostly on documentaries.

 It usually involves dubbing by at most three people: one narrator, one "man", and one "woman".
 The narrator does the job exactly as if it were for dubbing.
 The other characters start with the original sound, its volume is immediately lowered, and a non-sync translation is read by either one of the two other voice artists (the same "man" for the voice of all men; the same "woman" for the voice of all women).
 These latter two finish speaking just before the original character ends their speech, when their volume is restored to normal.